complexityverein/complexity-fire/README.md

 #Main Goal

-The main Goal of this project is to share, visualise, structure and learn from our respective pubperspectives.
+The main Goal of this project is to share, visualise, structure and learn from our respective perspectives.
 This project aims to represent our Thoughts and our knowledge in new and more intuitive ways.
 We are positive, that we humans have actually more complex thoughts to share than just tweets or pictures, but we definitely require an application, or rather a language, which allows us to share more complex thoughts.
 This project aims to be that context, a framework for different applications, which allow for different pubperspectives, saved in the form of unified structured data.
 This data, could and should furthermore be used for the benefit of our scientific, philosophical and political endeavours.
 We are currently working on the foundation of such an organisation which stands for these values.
 For more information, contact: complexityverein@gmail.com

 #Main Idea